webmaster-icsd/icsd.org/_events/2018-05-20-eid-carnival.md

 ---
 ## Eid Mubarak!
 Bring your children and enjoy a wonderful time.
-Games, Food, Sweets, Henna, Pony Rides!
+Games, Food, Sweets, Henna, and Pony Rides!